What Is a Zero-Day?

 While you can’t patch an unknown vulnerability, you can detect potential attacks by monitoring your network for unusual or unprecedented activity.
 To do this effectively, you need 24×7 eyes-on-glass coverage of your entire environment, both your on-premises and your cloud-based resources, so you can detect attacks in real-time if they occur.

 A fully staffed team of security experts are required if you’re going to either apply patches to mitigate the vulnerability or recover from attack should the worst-case scenario come true.

 How Arctic Wolf Can Help

-Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks like zero-days by contextualizing your attack surface coverage across your networks, endpoints, and cloud environments.
-We provide you with 24×7 continuous monitoring, and work with you to prioritize the remediation of any vulnerabilities discovered.
+Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks like zero-days by contextualising your attack surface coverage across your networks, endpoints, and cloud environments.
+We provide you with 24×7 continuous monitoring, and work with you to prioritise the remediation of any vulnerabilities discovered.

 Arctic Wolf® Managed Detection and Response (MDR) solution provides 24×7 monitoring of your networks, endpoints, and cloud environments to help you detect, respond, and recover from modern cyber attacks like zero-day exploits.

 An experienced security operations team like Arctic Wolf’s Concierge Security® Team can help you stay protected against known vulnerabilities and the unknown risks of zero-day exploits by providing the dedicated services and security experts you need to prevent, protect, and respond to threats in your environment.